-Head to Ulcinj, on the south coast, to visit an ancient settlement existing since the 5th century BC.
+Head to Ulcinj, located on the south coast, to visit an ancient settlement existing since the 5th century BC.
 It has lived through Roman rule, been part of the Venice Republic, and also part of the Ottoman Empire.
-From it, there are a raft of sites to visit, comprising Ada Bojana, Lake Šas, and a castle existing for entire two millennia, the Ulcinj Castle.
-The beaches, sand covered, are of outstanding beauty.
-Among them, the Long Beach, or Velika Plaža, is the longest.
-The town was selected among the top places for tourists to visit for 2010, along with Ada Bojana.
+From Ulcinj there are lots of sites to visit, like Ada Bojana, Lake Šas, and the Ulcinj Castle.

-For those keen on soaking themselves into old time atmosphere, the old town attracts from the height of a hill, with medieval ambience and with fantastic views of the coast.
+The old town attracts from the height of a hill with medieval ambience and fantastic views of the coast.
 There is a citadel-fortress, with a tower, the beautiful palace, and the former Slave Square, where slave markets used to be held.
-The slaves, rich owners from the areas, hailed from Italy and from Dalmatia.
-They were captured by pirates.

-Along the Ulcinj riviera, the Velika Plaža beach is attractive with beauty and with 12 km of sand which makes it the longest beach on the entire coast for Montenegro.
-It is divided by the other famed beach, Ada Bojana, by the Bojana river.
-For kite boarding, this beach is the ideal locality.
+Along the Ulcinj riviera, the Velika Plaža beach is attractive with beauty and with 12 km of sand.
+It is divided by the other famous beach Ada Bojana.
+This beach is ideally situated for kite surfing.
 The water is shallow and warm, and the wind is constant.
 There are no strong currents or tides.